molgenis/league-of-robots/roles/online_docs/templates/mkdocs/docs/coc_umcg_research_clusters.md

 ### Security
 - Do not share your account
 - If using public key authentication, never share your private key (also not with our helpdesk!).
-If you by accident shared your private key with anyone (including our helpdesk) you have to make
+If you by accident shared your private key with anyone (including our helpdesk) you have to make a new keypair and send the public key to hpc.helpdesk@umcg.nl

 ### General Communication with the Cluster Administrators
 - Please mail us at hpc.helpdesk@umcg.nl for questions, issues or comments regarding our clusters.